ivanovic/Snes9x4P/README_Snes9x4P.txt

 3) At the buttom are the changes that were done in Snes9x4X compared to mainline Snes9x and were done by SiENcE to allow porting to various decives.

+Changes in "1.39ff.20111208.1" compared to "1.39ff.20111207.1":
+* Added the possibility to cut black borders in the GUI (useful for SF2- and Final Fight-series and Batman Returns)
+* Values for cut borders automatically get stored and restored per game

 Changes in "1.39ff.20111207.1" compared to "1.39ff.20111205.2":
 * Make sure the (rather useless!) fps counter is displayed on the game screen